rydama/medium-index/README.md

 ## Using it

 - Go to https://medium.com/@jonasellison/
-- Click the MediumPress button
+- Click the MediumIndex button

 ## Developing